controlplaneio/netassert/README.md

     google.com: 443 # this tests google.com:443 is accesible from control-plane.io

-k8s: # used for Kubernetes pods
+k8s: # child keys must be Kubernetes entities
   deployment: # only deployments currently supported
     test-frontend: # pod name, defaults to `default` namespace
       test-microservice: 80  # `test-microservice` is the DNS name of the target service